 Concinnitism is the shaping of parts into a harmonious whole to the greatest effect with the least effort.
 The ever present question is “What is not necessary?”
 By using the simplicity of: vocal harmonics, slow tempos, drones, non-pulsative time, textures created by multiple voices repeating the same phrase out of sync, and extended time frames between melodic phrases, the listener’s expectation is suspended, inducing in them a meditative state.

 Prana has recorded 3 albums in this style.
 The first, The Eternal Embrace, was released in 2004.
 The second in 2007 was a collaboration with Bhakti practitioner Krisha Das, entitled Gathering in the Light.
-Our third album, Sadhana, has been recorded and will be released early next year.
+Our third album, Sadhana, was released earl yin 2014.

 Over the last twelve years Prana has performed regularly at a variety of performance spaces, concert halls and universities throughout the United States.
 We haver shared a bill with Philip Glass.
 We appeared at “The International Festival of the Voice,” Tibet House, and Menla and many, many benefits including two for the Dalai Lama foundation.
 Prana had the honor of giving a personal performance for Sri K. Pattabhi Jois.
 Waking the Cobra was used at a performance for BKS Iyengar at City Center in New York.
 We rehearse every Monday night regardless of our performance schedule.

 I continue to compose for larger vocal ensembles and choirs.
 Requiem, a version of the 2002 commission “Witness,” was expanded to twelve pieces and recorded in 2011 with a twenty-four voice mixed chorus.
 It will be released in the summer of 2015.
 It is a musical narrative that recounts my experiences on September 11th, 2001, from Chambers Street in lower Manhattan.